 If you have a scared or anxious dog, plan ahead for fireworks around new years.
 It may be a good idea to invest in an aid like the “thundershirt” or other canine wraps that help calm dogs with noise anxiety.
 Keep them away from windows as some dogs may react to visual stimulation.
 Another thing to think about may be providing a safe area for your dog to retreat to such as their crate or an enclosed area.
 Many dogs will hide in closets or small spaces such as under a bed when trying to retreat from a scary noise.
 You can also encourage them with a particularly distracting treat such as a peanut butter stuffed kong or something with a strong smell that they can focus on.

-Never force your dog to come outside in an attempt to desensitize them to the noise.
-If they cower or run away it’s because they are not ready and its important that you watch for nervous signs such shaking, tail between their legs or more subtle cues such as lip licking, yawning or whining.
+Never force your dog to come outside in an attempt to desensitize them to the noise, or to take a Christmas photo.
+If they cower or run away it’s because they are not ready and it’s important that you watch for nervous signs such as shaking, tail between their legs or more subtle cues such as lip licking, yawning or whining.